 - 1/4 cup chopped milk chocolate

-Preheat oven to 350°F. Grease and flour a bundt pan.
+- Preheat oven to 350°F. Grease and flour a 9-inch cake pan.

-- In a large bowl, mix together persimmon puree, brown sugar, and applesauce.
+- In a large bowl, mix together persimmon puree, brown sugar, and oil.
 Whisk in eggs and vanilla.